mete20/Alchemists/README.md

-# KU_Alchemists Game
+# Alchemists Game

-KU Alchemists is a online fantastic board game that immerses players in a magical world where they must solve the riddles of magical ingredients and potions to become better alchemists.
+Alchemists is a online fantastic board game that immerses players in a magical world where they must solve the riddles of magical ingredients and potions to become better alchemists.